BRAZILIAN LANGUAGE AND CULTURE PROGRAM

 At the same time that we try to provide comfortable accommodations with utilities included, we do expect our guests to be conscious about energy saving, not forgetting lights or electric heaters on when leaving the accommodations.

 We also provide free Internet access at the school.
 Students can use the school's computers from Monday through Saturday during working hours.
-There is also wi-fi for portable computers.
+There is also wi-fi.

 55 - 51 - 3715-3366